Introduction to File Operations in Python

 1. open(“”, “”)

-Indeed there are other arguments as well in the open() function which are optional and are used as per the requirement of the user.
-Let’s look at an example for opening a file.
-Suppose if we have a file named myfile.txt on our desktop, it can be opened by:
+Indeed, the open() function offers other optional arguments that users can utilize as needed.
+Let’s look at an example of opening a file.
+Suppose we have a file named myfile.txt on our desktop; we can open it by:

 2. open(“C:UsersRahulDesktopmyfile.txt”)